VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 	- To protect against sensitive information being stolen, cryptography is often utilized
 - **IP Spoofing** involves injecting packets in the Internet using a false source address, allowing one to potentially assume the identity of another party
 	- This requires some form of end-point authentication to properly address
+- Some lines of defense involve:
+	- Authentication: Proving you are who you say you are (e.g. via hardware such as a SIM card)
+	- Confidentiality via encryption
+	- Integrity checks (digital signatures or tampering detection)
+	- Access restriction (password-protected VPNs)
+	- Firewalls